sysco-middleware/kafka-testing/readme.md

 3. [test-containers](https://github.com/testcontainers/testcontainers-java) for `IT` and `end-to-end` tests.
 4. [data-pipeline](./data-pipeline) different approaches how to make `end-to-end` tests.

 ### TODO:
+- plugin and profile to run integration tests `IT`
+- Makefile
 - update vers java  `8 -> 12`  `!NB`: Reflection use -> only java8 currently
 - update vers junit `4 -> 5`